Introduction to AbaPerls

 AbaPerls is a collection of tools written in Perl that started its life in 1996 to support the development and deployment of the a product known as AbaSec that I worked with at the time - and still do for that matter.

-The main focus for AbaPerls is development, configuration-management and installation of MS SQL Server databases with Visual SourceSafe as the version-control system.
-AbaPerls also includes tools for searching and replacing in SourceSafe that are useful for any SourceSafe user, even if you do not use SQL Server.
-While designed with the aim to support the development of a specific product, AbaPerls is not hard-wired to AbaSec, but can be used for other development efforts that uses the same environment as AbaSec.
-But at the same time AbaPerls does not have any the pretention to be full-fledged product.
-It has been designed as an in-house development tool, with the toolsmith in reach.
-A primary aim in the development of AbaPerls has been to keep down development time, development time of AbaPerls that is.
-So in places AbaPerls makes assumptions or imposes limitations that fits well with how we work with AbaSec, but may appear utterly confusing or inconvenient to you.
+The main focus for AbaPerls is development, configuration-management and installation of MS SQL Server databases that are maintained in a version-control system.
+The supported version-control systems are Team Foundation Server and Visual SourceSafe.
+AbaPerls also includes tools for searching and replacing in version-control that are useful for any user, even if you do not use SQL Server.
+While designed with the aim to support the development of a specific product, AbaPerls is not hard-wired to AbaSec, but can be used for other development efforts for SQL Server.
+AbaPerls aims to be a product, but it will have to be admitted that there are some rough edges in that regard.
+It was designed as an in-house development tool, with the toolsmith in reach.
+A primary aim in the development of AbaPerls has always been to keep down development time, the development time of AbaPerls that is.
+So in places AbaPerls makes assumptions or imposes limitations that fit well with how we work with AbaSec, but may appear utterly confusing or inconvenient to you.
 (Hey, even my colleagues thought some of it was funny.
 They got used to it...)

 And just a word of warning if you are expecting nice-looking Windows dialogues: The AbaPerls tools are all command-line tools only.
 There is no GUI.